 Much like the previously discussed camera settings for infrared you need to follow a similar procedure when shooting infrared photography with an iPhone.

-In summary, we hope you’ve enjoyed this infrared photography tutorial!
-There are lots of gimmicky infrared filter apps available for iPhones and Androids if you just want to have fun instead, and not take it all too seriously.
-It’s not hard to take IR-styled shots without using clip-on filters.
-But don’t expect the quality to be the same, though they can be fun for beginners to use.
+There are lots of gimmicky infrared filter apps available for iPhones and Androids.
+It won’t be hard to try out IR shots without using any actual clip-on filters.
+Don’t expect the quality to be the same but they can be fun for beginners to use.

-We’ve had a look for the best-infrared app to use on your iPhone.
-We found some entertaining night vision and thermal imaging effect apps that we wanted to share with you for playing with on your iPhone.
+We’ve had a look for the best-infrared app to use on your iPhone and found some entertaining night vision and thermal imaging effect apps that we wanted to share with you for playing with on your iPhone.

 Seek Thermal is the best way to experience and visualize thermal energy while on the go, at work, indoors, or in the outdoors.
-With this free app, you can quickly detect, inspect, and visualize thermal energy from your smartphone.
+With this free app and a Seek thermal imaging camera, you can quickly and accurately detect, inspect, measure, and visualize thermal energy from your smartphone and tablet.

 3. Thermal Night Vision Camera

-Thermal Night Vision Camera Effect simulates a thermal vision using an image processing colour filter on each shot.
-Enable your iPhone’s flashlight then push the button to switch to Thermal Vision.
+Thermal Night Vision Camera Effect simulates a thermal vision using image processing colour filter on each shot.
+Enable your iPhone’s flashlight by pressing the light button.
+Then push the thermal night vision device button to switch to Thermal Vision.